GeorgiiFirsov/PodSerializer/README.md

 MyStruct obj{ 'a', 42 };

 std::cout << obj; // Will print "a 42"
-std::cin >> obj;  // Input each field from keyboard and put it directly into 'obj'
+std::cin >> obj;  // Input each field from keyboard and put them directly into 'obj'
 ```

 ### Reflection